 - Pour the batter into the prepared pan.
 NOTE: The orange cake batter is thick, so use a spatula to spread it into the pan, if necessary.

 - Bake for 40 – 45 minutes, or until a toothpick comes out clean when poked in the center.
 Allow the bread to cool for 10 minutes in the pan.
-Then, remove the cake from the pan and let it cool completely on a wire rack.
-The cake must be completely cool before frosting.
+Then, remove it from the pan and let it cool completely on a wire rack.
+The bread must be completely cool before frosting.

 Make the glaze: